Historic Filipinotown, Los Angeles: History

 was directed to erect a permanent ceremonial sign at the location.
 A resident of Historic Filipinotown, Geaga dedicated her life to end discrimination in employment, education, and housing.

 On October 31, 2011, Historic Filipinotown was officially recognized as a Preserve America community after years of advocacy by the Pilipino American Network and Advocacy (PANA) and other community advocates.
 Receiving this honor from former First Lady and Honorary Chair of the Preserve America Initiative, Michelle Obama, Historic Filipinotown is provided with strong federal support and incentives for the continued preservation of cultural and natural heritage resources.

 Demographics

 In 2010, Latinos constituted approximately 66% of the population.
 Asians comprised about 25% – with Filipinos as the largest Asian American Pacific Islander (AAPI) subgroup.
 (Of the 25% of Asian Americans that resided in Historic Filipinotown at the time of the survey, 64% were Filipino.)
 Non-Hispanics Whites and Blacks each constituted 4% of the neighborhood.

 Community organizations

 There are several advocacy organizations located within the boundaries of Historic Filipinotown area.

 Search to Involve Pilipino Americans (SIPA)

-SIPA is located at 3200 W. Temple Street.
-It was founded in 1972 and helps to provide health and human services as well as helps in the economic development, arts and cultural programs for youth and families in Filipinotown and the greater Los Angeles Fil-Am community.
+Search to Involve Pilipino Americans (SIPA) was founded in 1972 and helps to provide health and human services as well as helps in the economic development, arts and cultural programs for youth and families in Filipinotown and the greater Los Angeles Fil-Am community.
+SIPA’s indigenous values include KAPWA (humankind), KARANGALAN (honor), KAPAKANAN (well-being), and KATARGUNGAN (social justice).
+As per these pillars, SIPA’s major contributions to the HiFi community include but are not limited to affordable housing, youth programs, mental health services, and health & wellness resources.

+As of March 2024, SIPA has expanded from one to two locations, recently expanding a new well-being center at the new Lucena on Court.
+SIPA HQ, located within HiFi Collective is located at 3200 W. Temple Street.